Sogeman/LampControl/README.md

 Mandler Rene

-Web Application to control Philips Hue lights Uand show public transport data in the future)
+Web Application to control Philips Hue lights and show public transport data for specific stops

 <h1>You can:</h1>